The Reverend Corey J. Sanderson – Interim Pastor

 Cheryl Townsend – Handbell Director

 Cheryl received her Bachelor of Music degree from the Crane School of Music, Potsdam, NY.
 She has maintained a piano studio in Groton for the past 25 years teaching and sharing her love of music to hundreds of students.
 In 2006 she was introduced to handbells at a music conference and that is when the UCC Faith Ringers was started.
 The choir plays monthly in service, has performed in multiple concerts, and other community events to share our love for handbells.
-In addition to directing, Cheryl also plays with the New England Ringers and performs for the holiday season throughout New England.
+In addition to directing the Faith Ringers at UCC Groton, Cheryl has recently been named Musical Director for The New England Ringers.
+She has been a ringing member at NER since 2014 with the choir and is excited to expand her skills and those of the choir to becoming one of the premier handbell choirs in New England.